-WW: So once you've finished this huge series, how did you start working on the next body of work, which was shown online this summer and in person this fall at Jack Shaiuman, "Tell Me a Story, I Don't Care if It's True"?
+WW: So once you've finished this huge series, how did you start working on the next body of work, which was shown online this summer and in person this fall at Jack Shainman, "Tell Me a Story, I Don't Care If It's True"?

-TOO: I spent all of 2019 building this story.
+700: I spent all of 2019 building this story.
 I think it was a solid eight months of every day, day and night.
 By the fall of 2019.
 I needed a mental break.
 I needed something else to be focused on.
 I started doing these drawings at home.
-I didn't know what it was It was purely out of my head.
-These were sort of stand-alone, anecdotal little vignettes, little moments.
+I didn't know what it was, it was purely out of my head.
+These were sort of stand-alone, anecdotal little vienettes, little moments.

-sometimes I don't I helps me with larger series.
+I always write texts with my drawings.
+Sometimes I incorporate sometimes I don't.
+It helps me with larger series.
 I draw and I think about "What's going on here?"
 And I write it down in my sketchbook.

-In this series, I really liked where it was going I would keep if and see if I could bring it in somehow.
-I didn't actually decide to incorporate the text until lockdown happened and I was full-on working on this series.
-I'm very insecure about my writing.
-I don't consider myself a writer, I'm an artist.
-I was like, "You only live once, let's go."
+In this series, I really liked where it was going.
+I would keep it and see if I could bring it in somehow I didn't actually decide to incorporate the text until lockdown happened and I was full-on working on this series.
+I'm very insecure about my writing I don't consider myself a writer.
+I'm an artist I was like.
+"You only live once, let's go."
 So I put it in, and to my much relief and joy people really liked it.
 It really helped to have a conversation between the images and text.
 It's this back and forth.
 And that's what I do in my mind.
 I'm always trying to incorporate my process into people's experience of my work.

-WW: When we first looked at the work over the summer, I couldn't help but see it as people at home in isolation, because that's what we were experiencing.
-It feels oddly timely.
+WW: When we first looked at the work over the summer, I couldn't help but see it as people at home in isolation, because that's what we were summercine It hads oddly timely

-T00: Even now when I look at "A Countervaling Theory." it's so odd because the story that takes place in it, I made it in 2019.
+700: Even now when I look at "A Countervailing Theory," it's so odd because the story that takes place in it, I made it in 2019.
 I didn't know we would be mired with COVID-19.
 But somehow it really is perfect for the time.
-Even with the lockdown, and the delay, it was like we're not ready for it yet-eive it a couple more months.
-WW: Prepare the people for it!
+Even with the lockdown, and the delay, it was like we're not ready for it yet-give it a couple more months.

+WW: Prepare the people for it

-FOO: COVID has revealed the problems of the infrastructure of our society, and that's what I was tackling with the parable, which is a society that can oppress a society.
+T00: COVID has revealed the problems of the infrastructure of our society, and that's what I was tackling with the parable, which is a society that can oppress a society.
 Who stands to benefit?

 When I started it, I was very naive.
 I was like, let me show a society that is ruled by warrior women who produce and manufacture men to serve them.
-These manufactured beings are plentiful; they outnumber the female rulers.
+These manufactured beings are plentiful; they outminder the female rulers.
 One group of people do not have the right to their own body, own mind, whereas the other people completely rule over that and have this manifest destiny way of living.
 They feel like they have a right to everything.
 And they only partner among themselves.
 It's a homosexual relationship between these two classes.
 They never interact across class lines.
 It's a heterosexual relationship that breaks up the system.